WHAT IS THE ESTUARY BLUEPRINT?

 The Estuary Blueprint maps out the regional actions needed for a healthy, resilient San Francisco Estuary.

-Originally created in 1993 under the title “Comprehensive Conservation and Management Plan,” the document has undergone several updates.
-The most recent update was completed in 2016.
+Originally created in 1993 under the title “Comprehensive Conservation and Management Plan”, also referred to commonly as the “CCMP”, the document has undergone several updates.
+Progress is currently underway for the 2022 Estuary Blueprint Update.

 Sustain and improve habitats and living resources